 DAY 4, September 05, 2019 | Cusco

-Today enjoy a day lesson with local experts from the Amaru communal project located in the heights of the Sacred Valley whom after a warm
+Today enjoy a lesson with local experts from the Amaru communal project located in the heights of the Sacred Valley.
+After a warm

-welcome will teach you their traditional way of life through the Agriculture and local rituals to the mother earth.
+welcome, they will teach you their traditional way of life through agricultural and local rituals tied to Mother Earth.
 Be ready to use the

-After lunch, may be ready for a master class about Andean textiles because locals will walk us through the weaving process from the shear
+After lunch, there will be a master class about Andean textiles.
+Local people will walk us through the weaving process.
+We will return to the hotel afterwards.

 Located in the picturesque neighborhood of San Blas, the historic quarter of Cusco, featuring colonial houses and steep, narrow streets,

-courtyard – perfect for an atmospheric lunch or dinner.
+courtyard – perfect for an atmospheric meal.
 For those colder nights, the restaurant also features three warm, inviting

 Pachapapa’s menu features a variety of delicious traditional Peruvian dishes from across the country, including adobo de chancho, a

-tangy pork stew, and anticuchas de alpaca – skewers of spiced alpaca.
-For truly authentic experience, try the delicious cuy – roasted
+tangy pork stew, and anticuchos de alpaca – skewers of spiced alpaca.
+For a truly authentic experience, try the delicious cuy – roasted

 guinea pig – which must be ordered 24 hours in advance.